Chronology

 March 13, 1965

-Contributes to the Artist’s Key Club, a happening orchestrated by Arman, where 104 keys to 104 Penn Station lockers are sold at the Chelsea Hotel in New York.
+Contributes to the Artist’s Key Club, a Happening orchestrated by Arman, where 104 keys to 104 Penn Station lockers are sold at the Chelsea Hotel in New York.
 Each locker has one signed work or one small gift by the participating artists.
-Contributes four signed drawings and four anonymous toys.
+Contributes four signed drawings, including Kiss V (Study), No Thank You!
+(Study) and Ocean.

 April 1965